 Elementor would actually have the opportunity as a framework to enable qualitatively better websites through best practice implementations.
-When it comes to fonts alone, you can see that Elementor has not taken the ideal path at any point – one wonders whether fundamental technical questions about the conception of new functions have been asked before.
+When it comes to fonts alone, you can see that Elementor has not taken the ideal path at any point – one wonders if any basic technical questions about the design of new features were even asked beforehand.

 Therefore, elementor often raises the question of why when a half-baked technical implementation for one of the countless functions has once again been chosen in Elementor.
 The most likely answer: Feature Creep.

-Most users prefer a large range of features to choose from – and are kind about some problems or do not even recognize them.
+Most users would rather have a large bouquet of functions to choose from – and graciously overlook or don’t even recognize some problems.
 Highly optimized websites have a clear advantage here.

-The effort involved in creating a website is usually the same with Elementor and Gutenberg – but the technical excellence clearly lies with Gutenberg in conjunction with our SV100 theme.
+The effort required to create a website is generally the same for Elementor and Gutenberg – but the technical excellence clearly lies with Gutenberg in conjunction with our SV100 theme.

 Old School or Cutting Edge?

 The switch to Gutenberg offers many advantages: High PageSpeed, maximum stability in perspective, as the WordPress Block Editor is the new standard as well as technical top class.

 Elementor was important as a competitor and driver of innovation in the WordPress cosmos – WordPress’ old default editor seemed out of time compared to PageBuilder’s functionality.

 But within a very short time, Gutenberg offers immense advantages over Elementor that will make Gutenberg uncatchable in the long run:

 In addition to a much higher user base in the long run and support for third-party developers or plugins, Gutenberg doesn’t get slow even with the most complex pages – thanks to React, Gutenberg’s performance in editor mode is unbeatable compared to Elementor.